Contact government about organic regulation

 At present, the only way an Australian consumer can be certain a product is truly organic is to look for a certification mark.
 There are currently six marks used within Australia, each mark is attached to a certification body approved by the Department of Agriculture, Fisheries and Forestry (DAFF) to the National Standard for Organic & Bio Dynamic Produce (National Standard or NS) under the Export Control Act (2020).

 The National Standard, via the use of an Organic Goods Certificate (OGC), provides 81 countries with surety that the produce they are purchasing from Australia adheres to the rigorous certification and audit processes.
-This provides surety for the buyers in those markets that the produce adheres to the rigorous certification and audit processes as set out in the National Standard.
 However, within Australia there are variations of Standards that make the consumption and production of organic products difficult to navigate and results in confusion for consumers.

 The National Standard was written with the intention to be enforced domestically as clearly stated by Mr Crean in a Ministerial Press Release, dated 10 February 1992 when the National Standard for Organic & Bio Dynamic Produce was released; “I therefore intend to request the new National Food Authority to take the necessary action to ensure the regulatory controls on the domestic market parallel those which I am implementing for export.”